returnMarcco/Web-Proxy-Automation/README.md

 Script Description: An automation script console application for navigating to a user-specified URL via the 'Blockaway' web proxy server for a user-specified number of times.
 (Windows OS Only // Chrome Browser Required)

-Step 1) Run the script and follow the prompts.
+1. Run the script and follow the prompts.
 It's that simple.

 If this helped you, consider leaving a follow on both of my Twitch (https://twitch.tv/returnMarcco) & YouTube (https://www.youtube.com/channel/UC1aPOXPpMAKbPOT0Hw1GbMg) channels.